jjs-api/amapi/README.md

-### Tests created with Supertest, Mocha, Chai and Typescript with in-built BDD assertions.
+### Indexed tests created with Supertest, Mocha, Chai and Typescript with in-built BDD assertions.

+- These tests were created in line with the previous Postman collection I delivered, containing identical indexing with some minor additions.

 - Install steps:
 	- create new folder for tests